Extremely Small BERT Models from Mixed-Vocabulary Training: Conclusion

 \section{Conclusion}

-We proposed two novel ideas to improve the effectiveness of knowledge distillation for BERT, focusing on using a significantly smaller vocabulary, as well as smaller embedding and hidden dimensions for the student BERT language models.
-Our \textit{dual training} mechanism encourages implicit alignment of the teacher and student WordPiece embeddings, and \textit{shared variable projection} allows for the faster and direct layer-wise transfer of knowledge to the student BERT model.
-Combining the two techniques, we trained a series of highly-compressed 12-layer student BERT models.
-Experiments on these models, to evaluate both generalized language perspective and four standardized downstream tasks, demonstrate the effectiveness of our proposed methods on both model accuracy and compression efficiency.
+We propose a novel approach to knowledge distillation for BERT, focusing on using a significantly smaller vocabulary for the student BERT models.
+Our \textit{mixed-vocabulary training} method encourages implicit alignment of the teacher and student WordPiece embeddings.
+Our highly-compressed 6 and 12-layer distilled student models are optimized for on-device use cases and demonstrate competitive performance on both benchmark datasets and practical tasks.
+Our technique is unique in targeting the student vocabulary size, enabling easy combination with most BERT distillation methods.

-One future direction of interest is to combine our approach with existing work to reduce the number of layers in the student models and explore other approaches such as low-rank matrix factorization to transfer model parameters from the teacher space to the student space.
-In addition, taking into account the frequency distribution of the WordPiece tokens while training embeddings may help optimize the model size further.